NervanaSystems/ngraph-tf/README.md

    Note: Depending on specific version of the Python and components already installed on your system - the list of dependent Python components vary.
-   Typically the following components are needed: `numpy mock keras keras_application`.
+   You may need to install one or more of the following Python packages: `numpy mock keras keras_applications protobuf keras_preprocessing`.
-   Install them if your Python environment doesn't have them already.

 3. Now run `./configure` and choose `no` for the following when prompted to build TensorFlow.